kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/101-language-basics/102-constructs/index.md

 # Constructs

-In Rust, **constructs** refer to different elements used to build the structure of the program.
+In Rust, "constructs" refer to different elements used to build the structure of the program.
 Constructs includes variables, functions, data types, control flow statements, and more.

 - **Variables** store data, and their immutable or mutable status is determined at their declaration with `let` and `let mut`, respectively.
 - **Functions** are reusable blocks of code defined by the `fn` keyword.